 1. Time savings and productivity

-Time savings and productivity is where individuals most feel the impact of automation.
-When you spend less time completing routine, mundane tasks, you can apply that time savings to other projects.
+Time savings and productivity is where procurement managers most feel the impact of automation.
+Spending less time completing routine, mundane tasks lets you focus on other higher-value projects.

 2. Consistency and compliance

 Much of the inefficiency in the RFP process is traceable to a single core issue — siloed knowledge.
 Manually issuing RFPs often involves using countless emails, messages, calls and spreadsheets.

 Siloed knowledge increases the risk of sending inaccurate RFPs, discouraging vendor participation and investing in the wrong solution.
 Solving this problem by centralizing knowledge is where RFP management tools really shine.

 Improve consistency and compliance by removing the barriers to knowledge.
 RFP software offers a collaborative environment where your procurement team and RFP contributors can work together on RFP templates, requirements, questions and more.